2025 Manchester synagogue attack: Incident

 Worshippers had gathered at the synagogue for a Yom Kippur service, which had begun at 9 am, 2 October 2025.
 Witnesses reported that they had seen a man, later identified as the attacker, Jihad al-Shamie, "acting suspiciously" outside the synagogue approximately 15 minutes prior to the attack.
 He left after being confronted by security.
 He was spotted by a doorbell camera walking towards his home at 9:22 am, with the same camera spotting a vehicle, matching that used by al-Shamie during the attack, driving towards the Heaton Park Hebrew Congregation synagogue in Crumpsall four minutes later.

 Police were called to the synagogue at 9:31 am BST, after callers reported that a driver had driven into pedestrians and begun stabbing people.
 Residents later reported seeing a man with a knife jump out of a moving car that had been driven recklessly.
 He began stabbing people; others saw people on the ground bleeding.
 It was later confirmed at an inquest that, after al-Shamie had driven into a security guard and crashed into an exterior metal gate and wall at approximately 9:30 am, narrowly missing 66-year-old Melvin Cravitz, he exited his vehicle and immediately stabbed Cravitz, making stabbing motions towards his upper torso, neck and head.

 Firearms officers were deployed at 9:34 am, while a major incident was declared by Greater Manchester Police three minutes later; Operation Plato was also declared at that time, a protocol used in response to suspected terror attacks.
-The incident was formally declared a terrorist attack later that day.
 The attacker himself called 999 and pledged allegiance to Islamic State.
 Eyewitnesses inside the synagogue praised rabbi Daniel Walker for protecting congregants by locking them inside the synagogue and keeping the attacker out, before moving them to safety.
 According to a witness inside the synagogue, the attacker banged his knife on the glass as he tried to get in, shouting "this is what they get for killing our children".